 City Leadership in Sustainability

 The City of Naperville aims to be a leader in environmental sustainability.
 Through partnerships with organizations, residents and businesses, the City incorporates innovative environmental practices into internal operations and community-wide services in order to create a livable and resilient community for all.
+The City of Naperville passed a resolution to adopt the Greenest Region Compact in 2017, joining a regional initiative to build vibrant, sustainable communities.
 In August 2021, the City adopted a Sustainability Workplan to guide our actions, and we continue to work toward sustainable approaches to stewarding our natural resources, improving transportation and providing waste and recycling, energy and building and development services.
 The City is a member of the DuPage Mayors and Managers Conference, the Metropolitan Mayors Caucus, the Midwest Climate Collaborative and ICLEI – Local Governments for Sustainability, a global network of more than 2,500 agencies committed to sustainable development.
 Learn more below about the recognition the City has received for our sustainable successes thus far.

 Illinois Alliance for Clean Transportation: Public-Private Partnership Award